cjejung/Cleaning-Data-Coursework/CodeBook.md

 For more information about the variables and the experiments, please refer to the following website: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]

-## Information on summary choices
+## Data transformations

-All values represnt the mean of the variables.
+The original dataset, which consisted of a training and test set, has been merged and labelled with the lookup tables provided.
+Only the mean and standard deviations of the measurement variables have been kept.
+All variables have been aggregated to represent the average across all subjects and activities.

-## Experimental study design
+## Experimental study design & more information about the data

-For more information about the experimental design, please refer to the following website:
+For more information about the experimental design and the data, please refer to the following website:
 [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]